stappersg/vBook/src/reference/vSL/vsl.md

-# vSL: the vSMTP Scripting Language
+# vSL - the vSMTP Scripting Language

 vSL is a lightweight scripting language dedicated to email filtering.
 It is based on the [RHAI] scripting language.